department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <p>It depends on how you sign in to Vets.gov.</p>
                         <ul>
                           <li><strong>If you set up a verified Vets.gov account through ID.me,</strong> you need to set up 2-factor authentication.
 Authentication gives you an extra layer of security by letting you into your account only after you’ve signed in with a password and a 6-digit code sent directly to your mobile or home phone.
 This helps to make sure that no one but you can access your account—even if they get your password.</li>
-                          <li><strong>If you sign in to Vets.gov using your existing premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account,</strong> setting up 2-factor authentication is optional.
+                          <li><strong>If you sign in to Vets.gov using your existing premium My Health<em>e</em>Vet or premium DS Logon account,</strong> setting up 2-factor authentication is optional.
 You can set it up during the sign-in process or any time from your Vets.gov profile page.</li>
-                          <li><strong>If you sign in to Vets.gov using your existing basic or advanced <strong>My Health<em>e</em>Vet</strong> or basic <strong>DS Logon</strong> account and don’t want to verify your identity,</strong> you don’t need to add 2-factor authentication.
+                          <li><strong>If you sign in to Vets.gov using your existing basic or advanced My Health<em>e</em>Vet or basic DS Logon account and don’t want to verify your identity,</strong> you don’t need to add 2-factor authentication.
 But you won’t be able to use the site’s tools that require you to verify your identity, so you won’t be able to perform common tasks like checking your claims status or sending a secure message to your health care team.</li>
                       </div>
                     </div>
                   </li>